Britling Cafeterias: History

-Both chains fell into decline in the 1970s, as fast food restaurants became increasingly popular and widespread.
+Both chains declined in the 1970s, as fast food restaurants became increasingly popular and widespread.
 In both cities, the Britling management tried to counter this trend by expanding into suburban locations, a move that was successful for a time.
-In Birmingham, the chain opened locations on Highland Avenue, in Mountain Brook, and in popular shopping centers such as Eastwood Mall, Western Hills Mall, Vestavia Hills Mall and Five Points West Shopping City.
+In Birmingham, the chain opened locations on Highland Avenue, in Mountain Brook, and in popular shopping centers such as Eastwood Mall, Western Hills Mall, Vestavia Hills Mall, and Five Points West Shopping City.
 A location was also opened in Huntsville.
 These eventually became the only locations, as the three original downtown restaurants were closed by the end of the 1970s.
 The Memphis management tried the same diversification, with several locations in suburban shopping centers eventually replacing the downtown restaurants.
-As the two companies struggled against the competition, the remaining cafeterias were converted into all-you-can-eat buffets; this was done with at least three Memphis locations and the one remaining Birmingham-area store in Hoover in 1981.
-The measure was only successful in the short term, and two Birmingham Britlings finally closed or sold off their Birmingham and Huntsville locations.
-The Hoover location was sold and became Battle Buffet, which itself closed in the early 1990s.
-There was also a Britling Cafeteria located at 221 W. 1st street (Park Ave.)
-Oklahoma City, OK, which also utilized the multilevel balcony seating format.
-This location, opening in December 1932, operated through the late 1940s to the early 1950s although the exact dates are unknown.
-The building that housed the Britling was demolished as a result of Oklahoma City's failed urban renewal program in the early 1960s.
+As the two companies struggled against the competition, the remaining cafeterias were converted into all-you-can-eat buffets; this was done with at least three Memphis locations and the one remaining Birmingham-area store in Hoover.
+The measure was only successful in the short term.
+Two Birmingham Britlings finally closed or sold off their Birmingham and Huntsville locations.

+Around 1975, Thomas Battle, the manager of a Britling Cafeteria, and J. W. Palmer bought partial ownership of the Alabama locations from John Holcomb Jr., later buying the rest from Holcomb's sisters.
+By 1980, Battle and Palmer had sold all but one of the cafeterias to new owners who reopened them under different names, including Battle himself, who converted the Hoover location into a new restaurant called Battle's Buffet.
+The last location in the Birmingham area, at Western Hills Mall, was said by Battle to be doing "excellent business" in October 1980, but was closed by March 1981 due to economic reasons.
+The Huntsville location was sold to Battle's son Tommy Battle and was allowed to keep the Britling name.
+This final location in Dunnavant's Mall closed on March 14, 1993, so that the mall could be converted into clinic space for the Huntsville Hospital System.

+The Memphis locations continued to operate as a division of Johnson's company Blue Boar Cafeterias.
+Coincidentally, the last two Britling Cafeterias in Memphis lasted two weeks longer than the final location in Alabama, closing on March 28, 1993.
+A Britling-branded cafeteria inside the Internal Revenue Service Memphis regional offices continued to operate after this date, but it was not open to the public.